 Question: USAA says if I do not like the offer, I can go to trial.
 Do they mean it?

 Answer: Probably not.
 USAA rarely takes cases to trial.
 We have not had a case in several years and the last reported USAA jury verdict in Maryland was in 2012.
 This is clearly an insurance company that strongly prefers to avoid trial.
 This strategy is pretty smart.
-Pick off the plaintffs who fear trial with pre-suit settlements and then resolve the rest before a jury can hammer them.
-When USAA does let a case go to trial, it is usually not a very good case.
-We tried a case against USAA in 2007 in Baltimore City [this is the Maryland Daily Record article on that case] on behalf of a USAA policyholder where they significantly undervalued the case.
+Pick off the plaintiffs who fear the courtroom with pre-suit settlements and then resolve the rest before a jury can hammer them.
+When USAA does let a case go to trial, it is usually not a quality case.
+We tried a case against USAA in Baltimore City [this is the Maryland Daily Record article on that case] on behalf of a USAA policyholder where they significantly undervalued the case.
 They have not let a case go to trial with us since that verdict.

-Question: Where is the adjuster who is is handling my case located?
+Question: Where is the adjuster who is handling my case located?

-Answer: The adjusters you deal with in Maryland are actually based in San Antonio, Texas.
+Answer: The adjusters you deal with in Maryland are based in San Antonio, Texas.

 Question: I'm a USAA policyholder bringing a PIP or uninsured motorist claim.
 Can I expect them to be fair with me?